amandafield/amandafield.github.io/README.md

 ## Continuing the Practice

-Although our physical studio has closed, you can still practice with Amanda Field through private instruction (Amanda Field Wellness)[https://amandafieldyoga.com], at Mala Market in Montrose for Self Care Sundays, or at occasoinal events.
+Although our physical studio has closed, you can still practice with Amanda Field through private instruction [Amanda Field Wellness](https://amandafieldyoga.com), at Mala Market in Montrose for Self Care Sundays, or at occasoinal events.
 Follow @TheYogaTriangle for updates

 ## Contact